-The Corporation is exposed to interest rate risk on its floating interest rate instruments.
+The Corporation and its subsidiary, Cogeco Communications, are exposed to interest rate risk on their floating interest rate instruments.
 Interest rate fluctuations will have an effect on the repayment of these instruments.
-At November 30, 2022, all of the Corporation's long-term debt was at fixed rate, except for the amounts drawn under the Term Revolving Facility and First Lien Credit Facilities which are subject to floating interest rates.
+At November 30, 2022, all of the Corporation's and Cogeco Communications' long-term debt was at fixed rate, except for the amounts drawn under the Corporation's Term Revolving Facility and Cogeco Communications' Term Revolving Facility and First Lien Credit Facilities, which are subject to floating interest rates.